-- People who have never taken HIV-1 medicines before
+- Starting HIV-1 treatment and have never taken HIV-1 medicines before

-- Some people who are considering replacing their current HIV-1 medicines and have an undetectable viral load (less than 50 copies/mL of virus in their blood) and their healthcare provider determines that they meet certain other requirements
+- Replacing their current HIV-1 medicines, have an undetectable viral load (less than 50 copies/mL of virus in their blood), and whose healthcare provider determines that they meet certain other requirements

 Talk to your healthcare provider to see if STRIBILD is right for you.
 Bring a list of all the medicines you are taking to your healthcare provider, including prescription medicines, over-the-counter medicines, vitamins, and herbal supplements.
 And be ready to share your health history in detail.

 - Have or have had liver problems, including hepatitis virus infection